-Nearly all of us have habits that we are not fond of, so team up!
+Nearly all of us have habits that we aren’t proud of, so team up!
 Model for your child that you have room for improvement, too, and share what you are consciously and mindfully tackling.
 Brainstorm habits and strategies – and how you can offer each other support.
-And remember to celebrate your success together, too.

 And again, remember to celebrate your success together, too.

 This post was originally published in 2018 and is updated regularly.